It takes about 30 minutes of driving to charge a car battery while driving completely, provided the battery was almost charged before starting.

 How Should I Charge My Car Battery While Driving If I Only Make Short Journeys?

-The optimal approach is probably to select the correct car in the first place.
+The ideal approach is probably to select the appropriate car in the first place.
 Most internal combustion engines are designed to run – they need to power an entire vehicle, after all.

 If you’re a city driver, these low-rev journeys will be unavoidable.
 A standard internal combustion engine (ICE) car will, by its very nature, struggle with these over time.
 Still, you probably won’t notice any problems for tens of thousands of miles.